solutionsanz/APIs4Gifts/README.md

             docker build .

-   - Execute locally your new Docker Image of your APIs 4 Gifts Application:
+   - Execute locally your new Docker Image of your Application:

             docker run --env-file setEnv -p 3000:3000 -it [image_id]

+            By default port 3000 was configured as a "Port Forward" by vagrant as part of your VM bootstrap during its creation.

+   - Tag the Docker image:

+            docker tag [Image_ID] [DockerRepoUsername]/[DockerRepoName]:[version]

+            For example:

+                docker tag c26c58862548 cciturria/apis4gifts:1.0

             Note, if you are unsure about the actual "image_id", you can use "docker images" to gather all images being generated.

-                Also note that by default port 3000 was configured as a "Port Forward" by vagrant as part of your VM bootstrap during its creation.
+            Also notice that you could have tagged your Docker image at the moment of “docker building” by using -t [user/repoName]

    - In your host OS, open a browser and go to: **http://localhost:3000** - Test your app.

-   - Once you feel comfortable with the Docker image, push it to Docker Hub.
-First, login to Docker Hub:
+   - Once you feel comfortable with the Docker image, push it to Docker Hub or OCI-R, so that you can run it easily on Oracle Container Engine for Kubernetes (OKE).

+            Note: I assume that you have already created a repository in your DockerHub or OCI-R, for example: cciturria/apis4harness

+            In Vagrant, login to Docker Hub/OCI-R:

             docker login

                 Enter docker hub username, password and email.

+            docker push [DockerRepoUsername]/[DockerRepoName]

+                E.g. docker push cciturria/apis4gifts

 Deploy APIs 4 Gifts application in Kubernetes
 ------